bcgsc/Canadian_Biogenome_Project/README.md

 //        lineage4                = "eukaryota_odb10"
 ```

-(optionnaly) - Include additional dataset (nanopore data such as ultra-long reads or long reads; Illumina short read data for polishing)
+(optional) - Include additional dataset (nanopore data such as ultra-long reads or long reads; Illumina short read data for polishing)
 By default, this pipeline relies on PacBio HiFi reads and Hi-C data only.
 In some cases, nanopore data may be generated, in which case, polishing using Illumina short-read may be preferable.
 If such approach is done, you can indicate the nanopore and Illumina short-read data in this section
 ```
 //ONT input